behnamhamidi1991/todoList/README.md

 finished 99

-start from 100
+start from 103
 LocalStorage

-Learn both Local and Session Storage well
+localStorage done
+Go for update